 I encourage you to pick up your pencil and just do the outline that can be found at the top.
 This action proves that any drawing is achievable once you set your mind to the task.
 We don't have to possess any "special" talent, all you need is a bit of persistance.

 You can produce a drawing just as easily as stick men because it takes the same amount of concentration. (well, almost!)

 This last dove drawing took me five, maybe ten minutes to produce.
 At this stage, I had been involved with drawing for about one year.

 Remember that I am neither a professional nor established artist but I am on a mission teaching myself to draw and enjoying every moment.
-I wish this same experience for you.
+My wish is for you to have the same experience.